-To plan a single audit service in the global zone to audit all zones identically, refer to How to Plan Who and What to Audit.
+To plan a single-image audit trail, refer to How to Plan Who and What to Audit.
 Start with the first step.
 The global zone administrator must also set aside storage, as described in How to Plan Disk Space for Audit Records.

 Choose to configure per-zone auditing if different zones use different naming service databases, or if zone administrators want to control auditing in their zones.